 Therapeutic Riding classes are conducted as group, semi-private, or private lessons.
-Our Professional Association of Therapeutic Horsemanship (PATH) Certified instructors work with parents/caregivers, and riders to set appropriate goals for each participant.
+Our Professional Association of Therapeutic Horsemanship (PATH) Certified instructors work with parents/caregivers, and participants to set appropriate goals for each participant.
 The instructors, with the support of a skilled team of volunteers and horses, enable students to safely develop independent riding skills.

 Throughout the world, there are thousands of individuals with special needs who experience the rewarding benefits of horseback riding.
 A disability does not have to prevent a person from riding horses.
 In fact, experiencing the motion of a horse can be very therapeutic.
-Because horseback riding rhythmically moves the rider’s body in a manner similar to a human gait, riders with physical disabilities often show improvement in flexibility, balance, and muscle strength.
+Because horseback riding rhythmically moves the participant’s body in a manner similar to a human gait, participant with physical disabilities often show improvement in flexibility, balance, and muscle strength.

 Children 5+ years old

 Our largest therapeutic riding program is for school-aged children.

 We invite adults to participate and enjoy the benefits of therapeutic riding which include:

 - Improving balance, coordination, motor skills, speech, and communication skills